the-cognitiveservices-ninja/demo-environment/docs/index.md

 our demos are in german or english language, there are no limits to provide these solutions in any language.

+## RESERVATION and fair use policy
+    - please book a slot [Holger Imbery](mailto:holger.imbery@global.ntt) to use the demo, parallel demos (adoption bot & tendfor will break your experience, as you will be logged out when a secondperson starts a session with a Cloud PC)

 ## Support, Help, Wishes & Feedback